VPN Comparison Tools and Guide 2019

 After all, meeting consumer expectations is what separates a first-rate product from a poor one.

-I used a variety of criteria to compare VPNs, but I gave primacy to factors related to privacy, focusing on jurisdiction and logging.
+We used a variety of criteria to compare VPNs, but we gave primacy to factors related to privacy, focusing on jurisdiction and logging.

 Most authorities writing on VPN privacy lump together all the different forms of logging into a single all-encompassing variable.

-Therefore, I have subdivided the general parameter of “logging” into five distinct forms.
+Therefore, the general parameter of “logging” is subdivided into five distinct forms our comparison chart.

 The goal is to clear the notorious vagueness that surrounds logging policies of VPNs so users can get a clear picture about what kind of data each VPN is logging.